photo-cli/photo-cli.github.io/docs/command-line-arguments.md

 ### Is Dry Run ( -d, --dry-run )

-Optional use for `copy` verb.
+Optional use for `copy`, `archive` verb.
 Simulate the same process without writing to output folder.
 No extra parameter needed.

 ### Verify ( -v, --verify)